bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 Mine:
 > Soon, Docker swarm

+And you can also increase and decrease (automatically) sesuai berapa user gening, nah nanti ditambahin container nya.

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)